-Some favourite locations and offerings include the casual Angie's Kitchen with all-day breakfast, Vincenzo’s for delicious sandwiches and International food supplies, fresh ingredients at Taco Farm, the spicy goodness of Masala Bay (where you’ll see a photo of Stephen Hawking at dinner), the Princess Café with panini menu, huge gourmet burger selection at The Works, vegetarian offerings at Seven Shores, and Asian flavours with dim sum from Crystal Palace and a taste of Korea at The Famous Owl of Minerva.
+Some favorite locations and offerings include Vincenzo’s for delicious sandwiches and International food supplies, fresh ingredients at Taco Farm, the spicy goodness of Masala Bay (where you’ll see a photo of Stephen Hawking at dinner), the Princess Café with panini menu, huge gourmet burger selection at The Works, vegetarian offerings at Seven Shores, and Asian flavors with dim sum from Crystal Palace and a taste of Korea at The Famous Owl of Minerva.

 Pubs include the eclectic Jane Bond, legendary Ethel’s Lounge, three floors of fun throughout the Huether Hotel including The Jazz Room, and the Duke of Wellington with live music almost every night of the week.
 Local nightclubs include Maxwell's Concerts and Events and Phil's Grandson's Place among others.

 For some of the freshest foods of all, check out the Kitchener Farmers' Market, nearby St. Jacobs Farmers' Market, and local pick-up points for community-supported agriculture and organic foods including the Fertile Ground CSA and Bailey’s Local Foods.